jdoleary/Spellmasons/docs/TasksCurrent.md

+## Tasks
+- Record yourself playing with split audio for trailer
+    - make sure you disable the partial UI
+- record new screenshots and footage (zoomed in, no music)
+- Add gifs to steam page
 ## Low hanging fruit
 - when loading a game it doesn't hide the "spawn instructions" even if you are already spawned in
 - changing total volume should make sounds too